 Wondering how efficient is a heat pump?
 A ground source heat pump produces up to three times more energy than it consumes.
 So for every 1kWh of energy your heat pump uses to power itself, you will get typically 3kWh of energy to heat your property.

 1kW of electricity = 3kW of heat

 This means heating costs are effectively reduced by two thirds.

-Due to their high efficiencies, CO2 emissions are significantly lower than traditional fossil fuelled systems (up to 43% lower than gas).
+Due to the high efficiency of a heat pump, CO2 emissions are significantly lower than traditional fossil fuelled systems (up to 43% lower than gas).

 This short video by Kensa Heat Pumps explains what a heat pump is and how a ground source heat pump works.